heroku-softtrends/DF-Automotive/README.md

 - `endpointURL` - URL the Heroku App uses to send "Odometer data to trigger a promotional sales event" (aka the IOT Endpoint)
 - `IRON_MQ_PROJECT_ID` - allows the Heroku MQ listener to know where incoming messages should be stored (where its queues live)
 - `IRON_MQ_TOKEN` - allows the Heroku MQ to authorize incoming messages from IOT Cloud to its Queue Endpoint
-- `queueURL` - URL the IOT Cloud Orchestration uses to send "iBeacon Proximity data to trigger Marketing event" (aka the Heroku App Endpoint)
+- `queueURL` - URL the IOT Cloud Orchestration uses to send "Odometer data to trigger a promotional sales events" (aka the Heroku App Endpoint)

 **Technologies Used in this Demo**